 the output are in such a status that the next activity can start;

-the activity is being conducted according to the plans, schedules, standards, and guidelines laid down for the project.
+the activity is being conducted according to the plans, schedules, standards, and guidelines laid down for the project;

+any security measures defined on the basis of the security analysis are being correctly implemented.

 The joint review process is a process for evaluating the status and products of an activity of a project as appropriate.
 This process is employed by two parties, where one party (reviewing party) reviews another party (reviewed party).For project reviews, the two parties are the customer and the supplier.
 Joint reviews are held throughout the life cycle of the software;

 Joint review reports [DJF, - ; SRR, PDR, CDR, QR, AR].

+The planning and execution of joint reviews shall conform with the measures and regulations imposed by the security sensitivity of the input and outputs of the review.

+Applicable measures and regulations can imply augmenting the joint reviews with security specific reviews.

 Software project reviews

-Software project reviews (i.e. joint reviews organized under the responsibility of the customer aiming at defining a customer approved technical baseline) shall be included in the software life cycle, with as a minimum SRR, PDR, CDR, QR and AR as specified in 5.3.4.
+Software project reviews, i.e. joint reviews organized under the responsibility of the customer aiming at defining a customer approved technical baseline shall be included in the software life cycle, with as a minimum SRR, PDR, CDR, QR and AR as specified in 5.3.4.

 Software project reviews included in the software life cycle definition [MGT, SDP; SRR, PDR].